 - Pay close attention to your specific ladder’s instructions: Familiarize yourself with the specific instructions provided by the manufacturer for your ladder.
 Pay attention to weight capacity limits, height restrictions, and any recommended safety precautions.

 - Set up on a stable surface: Before extending it, ensure that you set up your ladder on a flat and stable surface.
 Avoid using the ladder on slippery or uneven ground, as this can increase the risk of accidents.
 If necessary, use a ladder stabilizer or place the ladder on a non-slip mat for added stability.
-You can also have a friend or family member spotting you in case there was an emergency.
+You can also have a friend or family member spotting you in case there is an emergency.

 - Maintain three points of contact: Always maintain three points of contact when climbing up or down a telescoping ladder.
 This means having either two feet and one hand or two hands and one foot in contact with the ladder at all times.
 This helps provide stability and reduces the chances of falling.